TimWue/roastie/README.md

 # What is Roastie?

-*Roastie* is a small browser based application to monitor data collecting while roasting coffee.
+*Roastie* is a small browser based application to monitor data collected while roasting coffee.

 ## Prerequisites